Get all the Details on Teddi Mellencamp's Accountability Program

 It's time to be accountable!

 Real Housewives of Beverly Hill's Teddi Mellencamp is giving E!
-News some tips (free ones!) from her super popular healthy living Instagram, which has over 300,000 followers, and her accountability program, Accountability by Teddi Mellencamp.
+News some tips (free ones!) from her super popular healthy living Instagram, which has over 300,000 followers, and her accountability program, All In by Teddi Mellencamp.

 Growing up with famous father John Mellencamp , the 36-year-old mother of two, who now works as an accountability coach, knows what it means to be in the spotlight and what it means to strive to look and feel your best.